Fiscal Year 2016: In 2016 over 30 vessels were constructed with funds deposited into CRFs.

 Uses and Use Restrictions

-The Construction Reserve Fund (CRF), authorized under 46 USC 1161, is a financial assistance program which provides tax deferral benefits to U. S. flag operators.
+The Construction Reserve Fund (CRF), authorized under Section 511 of the Act, is a financial assistance program which provides tax deferral benefits to U. S. flag operators.

 Also the CRF allows the accumulation of earnings from operations of vessels documented in the U.S., or the earnings from the investment of the Fund.

-The ability to accumulate funds and the tax deferral provision have enabled fundholders to construct or reconstruct in the United States, and documented under the laws of the United States, larger and better-equipped vessels, to reduce mortgage debt on the vessels, and to construct a greater number of vessels than would be possible without the program.
+The ability to accumulate funds and the tax deferral provision have enabled fundholders to construct or reconstruct in the United States and documented under the laws of the United States larger, better-equipped vessels, reduce mortgage debt on the vessels and construct a greater number of vessels than would be possible without the program.

 Eligibility Requirements